Stigma reduction plan

 • Reduced turnover and costs associated with recruitment and training.

-• Attraction of qualified, talented people who prefer a workplace that supports mental health.
+• Attraction of qualified, talented people who prefer a work environment that supports mental health.

 • Reduced sick leave as employees are supported to remain productive at work.